 Arizona Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Arizona's written contract statute of limitations is 6 years (A.R.S. § 12-548), giving tenants a meaningful recovery window.
-Phoenix retail tenants face utility overcharge risks from extreme HVAC costs.
-Scottsdale medical office tenants face HVAC maintenance misclassifications.
-Run your audit before the 6-year window closes.
+Phoenix retail tenants face utility overcharge risks from extreme HVAC costs, and Scottsdale medical office tenants face HVAC maintenance misclassifications.
+A worked example below shows a $4,852 recovery from a single Phoenix strip center tenant.

 Arizona's six-year statute of limitations for written contracts provides commercial tenants with a meaningful lookback window.
-The state has no dedicated commercial CAM audit statute, and Arizona courts treat commercial leases as standard written contracts governed by the lease terms.
+No dedicated commercial CAM audit statute exists in Arizona, and Arizona courts treat commercial leases as standard written contracts governed by the lease terms.
 Phoenix's dominant retail strip center market and Scottsdale's dense medical office corridor generate distinct CAM patterns, particularly around utility cost pass-throughs and insurance overcharges that reflect Arizona's extreme climate operating costs.

 Arizona has no statute specifically protecting commercial tenants in CAM disputes.
-The Arizona Residential Landlord and Tenant Act (A.R.S. § 33-1301 et seq.) and the Mobile Home Parks Act apply to non-commercial tenancies.
+Both the Arizona Residential Landlord and Tenant Act (A.R.S. § 33-1301 et seq.) and the Mobile Home Parks Act apply to non-commercial tenancies.
 Commercial leases are governed by general Arizona contract law.

 Arizona courts apply contract interpretation principles to commercial lease disputes: unambiguous language is enforced as written, and ambiguous terms are construed against the drafter.
 Most commercial leases in Arizona are landlord-drafted, so genuine ambiguities in CAM definitions or exclusion language can favor tenants.